 Few King novels in recent history have reviewed quite as well as Duma Key.
 Not only were the preliminary appraisals heaped with acclaim, but the usual naysayers and flame throwers seemed to have battened on to this novel as though it were a life raft amid a sea of literary chaos.
 There is some merit to all of this, of course.
 If a majority lean toward it favorably, then there is every chance the novel is favorable.

 Let's set the scene, shall we?
 Edgar Freemantle, big boy in the construction business, is involved in a freak accident which tears off his right arm, and subsequently severs his marriage.
 After the suicidal thoughts and rage subside, Edgar heads to the Florida Coast of Duma Key to heal himself of the physical and cerebral demons.
 There he rents a sea-side dwelling named Salmon Pink (later nick-named Big Pink).
 In this environ he takes up the childhood passion of sketching and painting ... talents seemingly harmless to begin with soon take root into something dangerous and malign.

 Told in first person, King's prose is simple and elegant; in a nutshell, its pure storytelling.
 While the syntax can be (at times) cumbersome, I've yet to read a King novel yet that doesn't bloat to some extent.
 In some ways, it's what makes his tomes worth the wait and money.
 One could (almost) say it's what makes them endearing.

 Upon moving to

-During his career, Stephen King has made the nostalgia of certain times and places resonate with an almost aching clarity, and Duma Key is no exception.
+During his career, Stephen King has made the nostalgia of certain times and places resonate with aching clarity.